FabioSchmidberger/issue-speech-recognition/README.md

 ISA was developed as part of a Bachelor's Thesis at the University of Stuttgart.

-The Application is currently deplodey under
+The application is currently deployed under https://issues.fabioschmidberger.de.

+Here you can try it out yourself and experiment with the speech recognition.
+In the settings menu you can connect your personal Github repositories or a Gropius system.
+The deployed version will be available at least until 31.03.2021.

 ## Overview